Notice

 Staff have been instructed to ask for the reason for your appointment, please cooperate with them.

-Thank you for your patience during this national emergency.
+Thank you for your patience.

 For routine matters:

-· Call at 8am for on the day urgent appointments.
+• Call at 8am for on the day/urgent appointments.

-· Call before 10am for home visits.
+• Call before 10am for home visits.

-· Call after 9.30am for prescriptions.
+• Call after 9.30am for prescriptions.

-· You will need to nominate a pharmacy so we can send all prescriptions electronically during this period
+• You will need to nominate a pharmacy so we can send all prescriptions electronically during this period

-· Call after 12pm for test results.
+• Call after 12pm for test results.

-Thank you for your understanding
+Thank you for your understanding.

-Note: Online Appointments will be available soon.
+Note: Online Appointments are available with limited capacity.

 Appointments